Corasinth/Deathloop-Saves/README.md

 What this collection of save files doesn't include:

-* A collection of each weapon with a give perk in both possible skins of that weapon
+* A collection of each weapon with a given perk in both possible skins of that weapon
 * Non-Exemplar weapons
 * Exclusive premium weapon skins
 * Exclusive premium Colt/Julianna Skins
-* In the mostly unfinished save, several early Julianna conversations are already complete, and all passwords to the RAK have been acquired—I avoided what I could but some interactions are necessary to collect all the guns and trinkets
 * Save files from the unpatched pre-GoldenLoop version of the game (sorry speedrunners!)
+* A completely fresh Colt game with a full inventory—simply put, in order to fill out the inventory for the mid-game save, some story progression is required:
+    * Several early Julianna conversations are already complete
+    * All passwords to the RAK have been acquired (though no other documents)
+    * The code to the fireworks container has been discovered
+    * Colt is on good terms with 2-Bit
+    * Wenjie gets invited to the party every evening

 ### Who Should Use These?

 * People who have played Deathloop, and want a conveniently organized and complete version of their inventory
 * People who have broken the loop, but don't want to have to engage with the online mode to access the extra Colt skins
-* People that enjoy having all of their infused gear, but want to revisit one-time missions,like hacking 2-bit, without having to do without their stuff
+* People that enjoy having all of their infused gear, but want to revisit one-time missions,like hacking 2-bit, without having to recollect their gear
 * People that enjoyed leveling up their Julianna's Hunter Rank and want to repeat the process without having to play the Colt side of the game all over again
 * Speedrunners who want to break the loop glitchless, and enjoy having a guaranteed good code for Egor's machine

 ### Who Shouldn't Use These?

 * People who have organized their own inventories just how they like them
-* People with exclusive premium items and skins; I have no idea if these will be retained when using these save files and it's entirely likely that such exclusive content may be inaccessible with these saves
+* People with exclusive premium items and skins; I have no idea if these will be retained when using these save files, and (if it matters to you) the aesthetics of the weapon sorting won't take into account these premium items
-* Anyone who doesn't know how to make use of these save files for their particular platform; console players in particular may simply be unable to use these files at all, due to the closed nature of their filesystems
+* Anyone who doesn't know how to make use of these save files for their particular platform; console players in particular are probably unable to use these files at all, due to the closed nature of their filesystems

 ## Installation